-- 5.3.1 The content and format of reports, forecasts and SIGMET information included in VOLMET broadcasts shall be consistent with the provisions of Chapters 4, 6 and 7 of this Annex 3. - 5.3.2 VOLMET broadcasts should use standard radiotelephony phraseology
+5.3.1 The content and format of reports, forecasts and SIGMET information included in VOLMET broadcasts shall be consistent with the provisions of Chapters 4, 6 and 7 of this Annex.

+5.3.2 It is recommended that VOLMET broadcasts should use standard radiotelephony phraseologies.